foodshop1/UTSC-study-spots/README.md

 # UTSC-study-spots
-working on a cool project, will prolly private this soon
+finished parsing the data and putting in a cool dictionary